-16 Bledsoe v.
+25 Bledsoe v.
 Palm Beach Cty.
 Soil & Water Conservation Dist., 133 F.3d 816, 822 (11th Cir.
 1998) (addressing legislative action after earlier Attorney General interpretation); see also, e.g., Merrill Lynch, Pierce, Fenner & Smith, Inc. v.
 Curran, 456 U.S. 353, 381-82 & n.66 (1982) (considering whether rights should be implied under a statute); Souter v.
 Jones, 395 F.3d 577, 598 (6th Cir.
 2005).

-• One of Congress' purposes in the FLPMA was to reassert its own authority over federal land withdrawals and to limit to express delegations the authority of the Executive Branch in this regard.
-Accordingly, Congress repealed a number of prior statutes that had authorized Executive Branch withdrawals and revocations, and Congress also repealed a Supreme Court decision that had found an implied power in the presidency to withdraw land from oil exploration.
-The Supreme Court has made clear that, to harmonize different statutes, a specific policy embodied in a later federal statute should control our construction of [a prior one], even though it had not been expressly amended.
-In this is particularly so when the later statute is a comprehensive legislative scheme.
-The FLPMA is the very sort of comprehensive legislative scheme that requires harmonization of the Antiquities Act with the FLPMA; accordingly, it would not be harmonious to read into the Antiquities Act an implied authorization for a president to revoke or materially modify a prior monument's designation.
+regard.26 Accordingly, Congress repealed a number of prior statutes that had authorized Executive Branch withdrawals and revocations, and Congress also rendered obsolete a Supreme Court decision27 that had found an implied power in the presidency to withdraw land from oil exploration.
+The Supreme Court has made clear that, to harmonize different statutes, "a specific policy embodied in a later federal statute should control our construction of [a prior one], even though it had not been expressly amended."28 This is particularly so when the later statute is a comprehensive legislative scheme.29 FLPMA is the very sort of "comprehensive legislative scheme" that requires harmonization of the Antiquities Act with FLPMA; accordingly, it would not be harmonious to read into the Antiquities Act an implied authorization for a president to revoke or materially modify a prior monument's designation.30

-The president therefore has no authority to revoke the monument designation for any portion of PRIMNM, and the DOI's current review of 27 national monuments, including PRIMNM, does not provide any legal avenue for the president to do so.
+The president therefore has no authority to revoke the monument designation for any portion of PMNM or to modify that designation, and the DOI's current review of 27 national monuments, including PMNM, does not provide any legal avenue for the president to do so.

-In addition, while you have stated that the power to reduce the size of a monument is supposedly "undisputed," that is not the case.22 A president does not have the power to do in part what he cannot do in full.
-While certain presidents have reduced monument designations before the passage of the FLPMA, the background of those modifications demonstrates that the FLPMA withdrew the underpinnings of that authority.
+In addition, while you have stated that the power to reduce the size of a monument is supposedly "undisputed," that is not the case.31 A president does not have the power to do in part what he cannot do in full.
+While certain presidents have reduced monument designations before FLPMA, the background of those modifications demonstrates that FLPMA withdrew the underpinnings of that authority.
 In 1935, the DOI Solicitor was asked to opine about the president's power to reduce monuments created under the Antiquities Act.
 The Solicitor concluded that that power existed based on the Supreme Court's decision in United States v.
-Midwest Oil Co., 236 U.S. 459 (1915).23 When Congress expressly repealed Midwest Oil in 1976, Congress removed the basis for the Solicitor's decision.24 Specifically, in the FLPMA, Congress made clear that it was "specially reserv[ing] to the Congress the authority to modify and revoke withdrawals for national monuments created under the Antiquities Act."
-Notably, no president has attempted to modify or revoke a designation since Congress passed the FLPMA.
+Midwest Oil Co., 236 U.S. 459 (1915).32 When Congress in FLPMA expressly removed the basis of Midwest Oil in 1976, it also removed the basis for the Solicitor's decision.33 Specifically, in FLPMA, Congress made clear that it was "specially reserv[ing] to the Congress the authority to modify and revoke withdrawals for national monuments created under the Antiquities Act."34 Notably, no president has attempted to reduce or revoke a designation since Congress passed FLPMA.
 Consequently, the current review ordered by President Trump can only result in recommendations to Congress, asking Congress to draft legislation to make whatever revocations or modifications your office and the president believe justified.